etan18/Obsidian-Notes/Math/Linear Algebra/kernels.md

 #cs189

 Kernel functions allows us to measure the similarity of two data points in an *implicit*, high-dimensional feature space.
+They are commonly used with [[support vector machines]], where a kernel function maps points into a high-dimensional space such that points are now linearly separable, and can be classified with an SVM.
 ### background

 >[!warning] Problem Statement